 With long-term profitability of the market as its core priority, Lloyd’s has put in place a number of measures over the last two decades to maximise investor gains and minimise risk.

-Regulated by the Financial Conduct Authority (FCA) and the Prudential Regulation Authority (PRA), Lloyd’s is one of the most well regulated markets in the world.
+Hampden Agencies is regulated by the Financial Conduct Authority (FCA) and all managing agents and Lloyd’s by the Prudential Regulation Authority (PRA), making Lloyd’s one of the most carefully managed markets in the UK.

 1. Annualised return is the average annualised return (as a % of capital invested) of discretionary accounts managed by Hampden where we have official market results or estimates from Q4 2003 to Q3 2022.
 Years of account 2021 and 2022 are estimates based on Lloyd’s syndicates submissions as at Q3 2023.
 Returns are net of fees and charges but pre-tax.